Linksys E1200(V2)

 Transfer files between device and host

-Research of a vulnerable binary (from a known CVE)
+Research of a vulnerable binary (CVE-2025-60690)

 Understand the vulnerability from the CVE description